-DUTIES OF 2 Ascertain whether the traceuror is exercising all CANDIDATES AND CAMPAIGN TREASURER a.
-Ascertain whether the treasurer is exercising all reasonable diligence in the performance of his or her duties including those duties specified under paragraph 1 above.
-(FPPC Manual A) (Continued) b.
-Take whatever steps are necessary to replace the treasurer or raise the treasurer's performance to required standards, if the candidate knows or has reason to know that the treasurer is not exercising all reasonable diligence in the performance of his or her duties.
-C. Review with care the campaign disclosure statements prepared for filing by the committee. d.
-Correct any inaccuracies and omissions in campaign disclosure statements of which the candidate knows, and has caused to be checked, and, if necessary, correct, any information in the campaign disclosure statements which a person of reasonable prudence would question based on all surrounding circumstances of which the candidate is aware should be aware by reason of his or her duties. e.
-Perform with due care any other tasks assumed in connections with the raising, spending or recording of campaign funds in so far as such tasks relate to the accuracy of information entered on campaign disclosure statements. f.
-Unless such steps are required to meet the standards set forth in the foregoing paragraphs 3a through 3e, a candidate is not responsible for establishing a record keeping, reviewing campaign finance records other than campaign disclosure statement, or personally taking steps to corroborate any information contained on a campaign disclosure statement.
-0 0 7 7 Committees where no treasurer is designated, if a committee fails to designate a treasurer as required by Government Code Section 84100, the person who is primarily responsible for initiating and implementing the political activity of the committee will be considered the reasurer and will be subject to all the duties.
+- a.
+Ascertain whether the treasurer is exercising all reasonable diligence in the performance of his or her duties including those duties specified under paragraph 1 above. - b.
+Take whatever steps are necessary to replace the treasurer or raise the treasurer's performance to required standards, if the candidate knows or has reason to know that the treasurer is not exercising all reasonable diligence in the performance of his or her duties. - c.
+Review with care the campaign disclosure statements prepared for filing by the committee. - d.
+Correct any inaccuracies and omissions in campaign disclosure statements of which the candidate knows, and has caused to be checked, and, if necessary, correct, any information in the campaign disclosure statements which a person of reasonable prudence would question based on all surrounding circumstances of which the candidate is aware should be aware by reason of his or her duties. - e.
+Perform with due care any other tasks assumed in connections with the raising, spending or recording of campaign funds in so far as such tasks relate to the accuracy of information entered on campaign disclosure statements. - f.
+Unless such steps are required to meet the standards set forth in the foregoing paragraphs 3a through 3e, a candidate is not responsible for establishing a record keeping, reviewing campaign finance records other than campaign disclosure statement, or personally taking steps to corroborate any information contained on a campaign disclosure statement. - 4.)
+Committees where no treasurer is designated, if a committee fails to designate a treasurer as required by Government Code Section 84100, the person who is primarily responsible for initiating and implementing the political activity of the committee will be considered the treasurer and will be subject to all the duties.